[Ticker] EU hesitates before reopening to wider world

 By EUobserver

 EU states will decide Monday or Tuesday which overseas travellers they "recommend" can come back in, diplomats said after talks on corona-travel dragged out.
 The white-list will be reviewed every two weeks.
-Meanwhile, individual EU states can still ban white-list countries if they deem them unsafe, but not to make unilateral additions.
+Meanwhile, individual EU states can still ban white-list countries if they deem them unsafe, but cannot make unilateral additions.
 A draft white-list of 15 states included Australia, Canada, China, Japan, and South Korea, but not the US.